-- Service on committees / working groups at Departmental/Faculty level - Convening of informal groups or networks - Administrative contribution to equality, diversity and inclusion activity - Active contribution to the development of widening participation and/or other outreach activity - Engagement in cross-disciplinary collaboration and knowledge sharing

-- Positive role model, promoting the University's value of mutual respect - Successful coaching, mentoring or supervision of other staff - Engagement in peer review activity as a reviewer - Engagement with strategic partnerships (e.g. industry, trusts and foundations, philanthropic donors) - Supporting the work of other HEIs (e.g. external examining)
+Generic indicators of excellence and/or impact Service on committees / working groups at Departmental/Faculty level Convening of informal groups or networks Administrative contribution to equality, diversity and inclusion activity Active contribution to the development of widening participation and/or other outreach activity Engagement in cross-disciplinary collaboration and knowledge sharing Positive role model, promoting the University's value of mutual respect Successful coaching, mentoring or supervision of other staff Engagement in peer review activity as a reviewer Engagement with strategic partnerships (e.g. industry, trusts and foundations, philanthropic donors) Supporting the work of other HEIs (e.g. external examining)